GST distribution dispute: During the COVID-19 pandemic

+After the 2022 federal election

-Ahead of the 2022 federal election, the CGC produced a report which concluded all states except WA would receive less under the new system than the old once the "no worse-off guarantee" expires in 2027.
+Ahead of the 2022 federal election, the CGC produced a report which concluded all states except WA would receive less under the new system than the old once the no worse-off guarantee expires in 2027.
 Pallas claimed the new distribution system "has nothing to do with making the GST fairer and everything to do with winning the west at the election."
-New SA Premier Peter Malinauskas also joined the criticism.
+Newly-elected Labor SA Premier Peter Malinauskas also joined the criticism.
 At the federal level, both parties committed to maintaining the new system.
+Labor won the 2022 election, and Prime Minister Albanese and treasurer Jim Chalmers subsequently committed multiple times to maintaining the GST reform.

-In late 2022, McGowan announced the creation of a state wealth fund backed by WA's mining sector, a policy that drew criticism from shadow treasurer Steve Thomas who believed it would justify demands to overturn the GST reform.
+In November 2022, McGowan announced the creation of a state wealth fund backed by WA's mining sector, a policy that drew criticism from shadow treasurer Steve Thomas who believed it would justify demands to overturn the GST reform.

-Prior to the 2023 NSW state election, Perottet again criticised the GST arrangement, again suggesting a review of the distribution.
+In December 2022, prior to the 2023 NSW state election, Perrottet again criticised the GST arrangement, again suggesting a review of the distribution.
 McGowan responded by stating that WA received less than it contributed while NSW received more than it contributed, saying "how that is unfair on NSW is a mystery to anyone with a brain".
+In the 2022–23 financial year, WA received a return of 70.000 cents per dollar collected (at the GST floor), whereas NSW received 95.065 cents per dollar of GST collected in that state.
+NSW opposition leader Chris Minns said that the state should prioritise its own budget repair before attacking the GST reform.
+However, in March 2023, Minns (who eventually won the state election and became premier) criticised the reform and stated NSW was entitled to a larger share.
+The NSW government hired a bureaucrat to lead a team of public servants to advance the state's interests in "federal financial relations".